-There are two main reasons for the growing number of players.
+There are two main pop culture reasons for the growing number of players.
 The first is due to the realistic and fun depiction shown in the TV show Stranger Things set in the 1980s.
-This would have been the first time many people saw the game in action.
+This would have been the first time many people saw the game in action, and that interactive story telling and screen-free entertainment is something that called out to a lot of people and at a very minimum, piqued their interest.

 The second reason is due to a group of famous voice actors sharing their Dungeons and Dragons game through popular streaming services.
 This group is known as Critical Role and are the most viewed creators on Twitch, not to mention garnering millions of views on YouTube!